Make Your Own Sugar Free Coconut Milk in under 5 minutes with just one ingredient.

 Your magic ingredient is….coconut of course!

 Some people use fresh coconut, but that’s far too laborious for me.
-I use organic raw coconut chips, but you can also use desiccated ground coconut.
+I use organic raw coconut chips (for U.S. option, click HERE) but you can also use desiccated ground coconut.
 I find that the coconut chips produce a much creamier milk and are more natural than the desiccated coconut usually available from stores, which contains sulphur dioxide as a preservative.

-The photo below shows the blender I use.
+The photo below shows the blender I use (for U.S. option, click HERE).
 It is a real workhorse, very solidly made, with a glass jug and no flimsy plastic anywhere.
 I recommend it highly.
 The less powerful model I have in Italy does not reduce the coconut to a fine pulp like this one does, so the resulting milk isn’t as rich and creamy.
 This one isn’t the cheapest blender on the market, but it’s not the most expensive either, and it is excellent both in performance and build quality.

 Coconut: the only ingredient you need to make your own sugar free coconut milk